rlawrenc/cosc_304/labs/lab6/README.md

 ### Java Setup

-1. <a href="../../Notes/Code/sqljdbc4.jar">Download the Microsoft SQL Server driver</a>  and put it in your classpath or in the `lib\ext` folder of your JRE.
+1. [Download the Microsoft SQL Server driver](code/sqljdbc4.jar) and put it in your classpath or in the `lib\ext` folder of your JRE.

 2. Open Eclipse.
 Select `File`, `New`, `Java project`. ([screenshot](img/EclipseJavaProject.png)